reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // default methods
 }
 ```

-`Consumer` is a unique functional interface that stands out from the rest because it operates through side-effects. **It performs actions rather than returning a value.** The functional method of `Consumer` is `accept(Object)`, which allows it to accept an object and perform some operation on it.
+`Consumer` is a unique functional interface that stands out from the rest because it operates through side effects. **It performs actions rather than returning a value.** The functional method of `Consumer` is `accept(Object)`, which allows it to accept an object and perform some operation on it.

-Consumers are particularly useful in functional programming and stream processing, where operations are often performed on elements of collections or streams in a concise and readable manner.
+Consumers are particularly useful in functional programming and stream processing, where we perform operations on elements of collections or streams in a concise and readable manner.
 They enable us to focus on the action to be performed rather than the iteration logic.

 Example showcasing use of `Consumer`:

 ```java
 @Test
 void consumer() {